Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Mass Distribution

 \subsection{Comparison with Theoretical and Observational Models}

 Previous modeling of the primary mass distribution with a power law distribution~\citep{2016PhRvX...6d1015A} was last updated with the discovery of GW170104~\citep{2017PhRvL.118v1101A}.
 This analysis measured spectral index of the the power law to be $\alpha = {2.3}^{+1.3}_{-1.4}$ at 90\% confidence assuming a minimum black hole mass of 5 \Msol\ and maximum total mass of 100 \Msol.
 None of our models directly emulate this one, but Model A is the closest analog.
-When allowing \mmax{} to vary, 100 \Msol{} is strongly disfavored, and as a consequence of the lower \mmax{}, the power law index inferred is also much shallower than previously obtained \citep{2017ApJ...851L..25F}.
+When allowing \mmax{} to vary, 100 \Msol{} is strongly disfavored.
+As a consequence of the lower \mmax{}, the power law index inferred is also shallower than previously obtained \citep{2017ApJ...851L..25F}, but remains consistent with the previous distribution.

 In Figure~\ref{fig:mrem_mzams_gaps}, we highlight the two mass gaps predicted by models of stellar evolution: the first gap between $\sim{}2$ and $\sim{}5$ M$_\odot$ and the second between $\sim{}50$ M$_\odot$ and $\sim{}150$ M$_\odot$, compared against the observed black holes.
 A set of tracks~\citep{2017MNRAS.470.4739S} relating the progenitor mass and compact object is also shown for reference purposes.
 The tracks are subject to many uncertainties in stellar and binary evolution, and only serve as representative examples.
 We discuss some of those uncertainties in the context of our results below.